Sony FE 20mm f/1.8 G review

 - Vignetting mainly at f/1.8

-As you’d expect from a prime, when this lens is set to the sweet spot aperture, it’s incredibly sharp throughout the frame – and with this lens that aperture is f/8.
+As you’d expect from a prime, when this lens is set to its sweet-spot aperture it’s incredibly sharp throughout the frame – and with this lens that aperture is f/8.
 While sharpness is impressive at f/1.8, it’s when you stop down to f/2.8 that you see a significant jump in sharpness, with each subsequent aperture stop providing improved edge sharpness to f/8.

-Beyond f/8, image sharpness across the frame reduces incrementally from f/11 to f/22, with the latter setting being the least sharp of all aperture settings.
+Beyond f/8, image sharpness across the frame reduces incrementally from f/11 to f/22, with the latter setting being the least sharp.
 It’s safe to say that this lens performs best between f/2.8 and f/8, but f/1.8 and f/11 are still more than sharp enough.

 Verdict

-The FE 20mm f/1.8 is a lens that clearly fills a hole in the Sony FE line-up and has broad appeal across a wide range of photographic subjects.
+The Sony FE 20mm f/1.8 G is a lens that clearly fills a hole in the Sony FE lineup, and has broad appeal across a wide range of photographic genres.

 Image quality is optimized towards the first half of the aperture range, with the most impressive performance between f/2.8 and F/8.
 That said, the FE 20mm f/1.8 G exhibits respectable sharpness wide open at f/1.8 and f/11.

-While it's expensive, the FE 20mm f/1.8 is one of those lenses that provides the perfect balance of features and image quality, and will be hugely desirable for a wide range of photographers.
-It's small, lightweight and, most importantly, very sharp.
+While it's expensive at $900 / £949 (around AU$1,800), the FE 20mm f/1.8 is one of those lenses that provides the perfect balance of features and image quality, and will be hugely desirable to many photographers.
+It's small, it's lightweight and, most importantly, it's very sharp.